-The Center for Disability Resources (CDR), formerly known as the Office of Disability Services, will continue to support you in both online and in-person classroom spaces.
+The Center for Disability Resources (CDR) supports you in both online and in-person classroom spaces.

-To assist you with this, we are sharing some brief user guides and general resources about implementing accommodations that may be helpful.
+To this end, we share some brief user guides and general resources about implementing accommodations which you may find useful:

 - Faculty Responsibilities for Ensuring Disability Access